Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National Laboratory: Introduction

 To address these questions, we designed, constructed, and commissioned a 30-ton WbLS prototype at BNL.
 This new detector is an order of magnitude larger in mass, serving as an essential bridge between the 1-ton proof-of-concept and future kiloton-scale experiments.
 The 30-ton system will provide critical data on long-term stability, optical clarity, and metal-loading capabilities.
-Its operation provides essential input for de-risking and optimizing the designs of future detectors such as \textsc{Theia} and BUTTON 1kT.
+Its operation provides essential input for de-risking and optimizing the designs of future detectors such as \textsc{Theia}~\cite{Askins2020THEIA}.

-This paper details the technical design, construction, and operational experience of the 30-ton WbLS prototype.
-We will cover the detector design, including the photomultiplier tubes (PMTs), and the WbLS production and circulation system.
-We will then describe the data acquisition and calibration systems.
-Following this, we report on the detector commissioning and the WbLS injection process, including initial performance results.
-The successful operation of this detector is a critical milestone towards demonstrating the viability and scalability of WbLS technology for future large-scale physics applications.
+This paper presents the technical design, construction, and operational experience of the 30-ton WbLS prototype.
+We describe the detector design, including the photomultiplier tube (PMT) system, data acquisition, as well as the WbLS production and circulation infrastructure.
+This includes the nanofiltration (NF) and Gd-loading systems, which have been installed but are not yet commissioned and are planned for future upgrades.
+We then describe the calibration systems, followed by the detector commissioning and WbLS injection process, including initial detector performance results.
+The successful operation of the 30T demonstrator represents an important milestone toward establishing the viability and scalability of WbLS technology for future large-scale physics experiments.